elacsta/scintilla/_pages/about.md

 ELACSTA is an Electronics and Communication Department Students Association of NSS College of Engineering, Palakkad.
 It was formed in the year 2017 by the joint initiative of the faculty and staff members of the department.

-The main motive that drives ELASCTA is to help the budding ECE engineers by providing a platform which will help them enrich their technical knowledge through online channels(YouTube), workshops and events held in the college premises.
+The main motive that drives ELASCTA is to help the budding ECE engineers by providing a platform which will help them enrich their technical knowledge through online channels(YouTube), workshops and events held in the college premises.<br>
+Contact us : nssce.elacsta@gmail.com
 > [Official Website](https://elacsta.github.io/)
-> Contact us : nssce.elacsta@gmail.com

 #### NSS College of engineering
 <small>Palakkad</small>